agilepro/software-craftsmanship/docs/Design/grounding-design.md

 ## Finally

 I am not sure how well these examples motivate my point.
 Most of you get the main message, which is to use REAL WORLD user stories.
 Consider what a real person has to do, and walk through a complete real world process.
 Look out for, and avoid, scenarios that start in the middle and encompass only part of a real story.
 Avoid treating the component as if it stood on its own.
 Consider the whole system.
 Assess the value of a change only when the entire scenario is considered.
 This will help ground your design in real work necessary actions.

-This entry was posted in [Design](https://agiletribe.purplehillsbooks.com/category/design/), [practice](https://agiletribe.purplehillsbooks.com/category/practice/).
-Bookmark the [permalink](https://agiletribe.purplehillsbooks.com/2017/07/17/grounding-design-for-the-real-world/ "Permalink to Grounding Design for the Real World").